|

 working on arrangements for the deal for the past two years.
 It is thought to be the first

 of its kind China has signed with a Western company.
+Few Western artists have performed in China.
+WHAM! were the

 first to be invited there in 1985, where they played at the 10,000-seater Workers